pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 >**⚠ Warning**
 > If you don't assign a future start and end date, the CDE Airflow Job will execute twice upon creation.
 You will thus have a duplicate of each CDE Spark Job running concurrently.

-Navigate back to the CDE Home Page and create a new CDE Job of type Airflow.
+Upload the updated script to your CDE Files Resource.
+Then navigate back to the CDE Home Page and create a new CDE Job of type Airflow.

 ![alt text](../img/cde_airflow_1.png)